TESA-workshops/ageing-best-practices-2023/README.md

 **Short talk** Marie-France Robichaud and Isabelle Forest (GFC) - Taking good pictures, and then annotating them in SmartDots  (10-15 mins)

-**Short talk** Émilie Simard (IML) - An impartial asssessment of whether you should get a Keyence microscope for your ageing lab?
+**Short talk** Émilie Simard (IML) - An impartial asssessment of whether you should get a Keyence microscope for your ageing lab.
 (10-15 mins)

 ### Thursday February 01 - Analyses: growth models and catch-at-age matrices
 | Time |  |